Neponsit, Queens: History

 Neponsit is a Native American name meaning "the place between waters", the waters of the Atlantic Ocean and of Jamaica Bay or Rockaway Inlet.

 The present community's character has persisted since it was established.
 In January 1910, the Neponsit Realty Company purchased the land for the development of an exclusive community.
 It forbade the construction of any homes that were inexpensive, and the homes were built in order to withstand the beach weather and geography of the narrow peninsula.
 The entrance to the area was originally marked by a massive ornamental gateway.
 More recently, a stretch of tree-dotted islands, called "the malls", situated along Rockaway Beach Boulevard, was a distinguishing feature.
 It extended through Belle Harbor.
 By the 1930s, high quality homes were dominant in Neponsit.

 The first transatlantic flight departed from Neponsit on May 8, 1919, when four United States Navy-Curtis model seaplanes took off from what is now Beach Channel Drive in Neponsit to Newfoundland, Canada, the Azores Islands, and Lisbon in Portugal.
 On May 31, 1919, a single plane piloted by Lt.
 Commander Albert C. Read arrived in Plymouth, England.

 Land use and zoning

 Neponsit is zoned for residential, one-or-two-story single-family homes.
 Due to this, and its secluded beach location, some homes are mansion-like, and the average market price for properties has approached $1 million, according to Zillow.

-Nearby Jacob Riis Park has an area of 262 acres.